nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ## Resolver Validation

 The resolver smart contract MUST verify that the hook contract address and coinType match its own address and coinType (chain ID).
 If the check fails, the contract MUST revert with a custom error called `UnknownHook`, providing the expected and provided values for both the address and coinType.
-Additionally, contracts supporting the HookResolver interface MUST return `true` when `supportsInterface()` is called with the interface ID corresponding to HookResolver.
+Additionally, contracts supporting the `IHookResolver` interface MUST return `true` when `supportsInterface()` is called with the interface ID corresponding to `IHookResolver`.
 The required interface is as follows:

 ```
-interface HookResolver {
+interface IHookResolver {

     // Custom error for incorrect resolver address and coinType
     error UnknownHook(address expectedResolver, address providedResolver, uint256 expectedCoinType, uint256 providedCoinType);